Data pruning and neural scaling laws: fundamental limitations of score-based algorithms: Introduction

-Coreset selection is typically performed once during training and the selected coreset remains fixed until the end of training.
-This topic has been extensively studied in classical machine learning and statistics \cite{welling2009herding,chen2012super,feldman2011scalable,huggins2016coresets,campbell2019automated}.
+Coreset selection is typically performed once during training, and the selected coreset remains fixed until the end of training.
+This topic has been extensively studied in classical machine learning and statistics \citeps{welling2009herding,chen2012super,feldman2011scalable,huggins2016coresets,campbell2019automated}.
 Recently, many approaches have been proposed to adapt to the challenges of the deep learning context.
-Examples include removing the redundant examples from the feature space perspective (see \cite{sener2017active} for an application for active learning), finding the hard examples, defined as the ones for which the model is the least confident (\cite{coleman2019selection}), or the ones that contribute the most to the error (\cite{toneva2018empirical}), or the examples with highest expected gradient norm (\cite{datadiet2021}).
+Examples include removing the redundant examples from the feature space perspective (see \cite{sener2017active}), finding the hard examples, defined as the ones for which the model is the least confident (\cite{coleman2019selection}), or the ones that contribute the most to the error (\cite{toneva2018empirical}).
 We refer the reader to \cref{sec:lit_review} for a more comprehensive literature review.
 Most of these methods use a score function that ranks examples based on their ``importance".
 Given a desired compression level $r \in (0,1)$ (the fraction of data kept after pruning), the coreset is created by retaining only the most important examples based on the scores to meet the required compression level.
-We refer to this type of data pruning algorithms as score-based pruning algorithms (\CBPA).
+We refer to this type of algorithms as score-based pruning algorithms (\CBPA).
 A formal definition is provided in \cref{sec:setup}.